NelsonPHC/IN-hotels/APIDOC.md

 **Error Handling:**
 - Possible 400 (invalid request) errors (all plain text):
-  - If `hid` is not an existing hotel ID, returns an error with the message: `hotel is not found.`
+  - If `hid` is not an existing hotel ID, returns an error with the message: `hotel is not found`
 - Possible 500 errors (all plain text):
   - If something else goes wrong on the server, returns an error with the message: `Something went wrong.
 Please try again later.`